larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Consistency and Conflict Resolution {#appeals}

-Forum administrators and moderators shall act in a manner consistent with guidelines approved by the IESG.
+Administrators and moderators shall act in a manner consistent with guidelines approved by the IESG.
 In cases of disagreement between the administrators and the moderation team over a moderation decision, the matter should be taken up